Guidance for the Employee

 Remember KIT days count towards CPD allocation.
 Anything that is relevant to you, as a veterinary professional, can be counted as CPD- it does not have to be clinically related or formal course attendance.

 It is possible to change RCVS registration category during maternity leave to ‘non practising’ whilst remaining on the RCVS register.
-Members should Members are reminded that they are required to notify the RCVS within 28 days of any amendments to their Register entry (ie from UK practicing to Non-Practicing) and ensure you are reinstated to ‘UK practicing’ category before return to any type of veterinary work or doing any KIT days.
+Members are reminded that they are required to notify the RCVS within 28 days of any amendments to their Register entry (ie from UK practicing to Non-Practicing) and ensure you are reinstated to ‘UK practicing’ category before return to any type of veterinary work or doing any KIT days.
 Employers who pay RCVS registration as a part of your employment contract should continue to do so during maternity leave.

 Registration categories - Professionals (rcvs.org.uk)